 Legal custody grants one or both parents the right to make life decisions for their child.
 If one parent receives sole custody, the other parent has no legal right to make decisions regarding their child’s health, education, or anything else.
 Joint legal custody requires that both parents agree upon a decision before it can be acted upon.
 This can be problematic when disagreements arise, but it allows both parents to have a say in their child’s future.

 Relocation And Child Custody Under Florida Law

 Another problem that can arise that involves child custody is relocation.
 If one parent desires to relocate and take their child with them, it can interfere with the terms listed in the parenting plan regarding time-sharing or parenting time.
 If the parents live too far apart, time-sharing and joint physical custody situations can be affected.
 Even if one parent has sole custody, orders for parenting time could be affected by relocation.
 If you are hoping to relocate with your child, or if you ex is trying to move and take your child with them, get legal help immediately.

 Reach Out To An Attorney Today

 The best decision you can make to ensure that your child is properly cared for after your divorce is to retain an excellent Punta Gorda divorce attorney to fight for custody.
 Even if you are not granted custody, a skilled lawyer could fight for a fair time-sharing plan so that you can remain an important influence and part in your child’s life.

 Contact Leskovich Law Group, P.A. today for a free consultation to discuss your legal options.
-Our firm has 25 years of experience and could attentively and compassionately hear you out and provide you with the counsel you need.
+Our firm has many years of experience and can provide you with the counsel you need.